toradex/torizon-samples/README.md

 - **vpu:**
   Sample showing an example of using VPU on i.MX8 for encoding and decoding Example available as a generic Dockerfile.

+- **uart:**
+  Sample showing how to interact with a GPS through the UART interface on Torizon.
+  Examples avaible in Python (interacting with a GPS sensor).